What Is a Bone Marrow Transplant?

-Bone marrow transplants have proven successful in treating certain types of cancer and may be used in conjunction with chemotherapy alone or in combination with total body irradiation.
+Bone marrow transplants are frequently a key component of care for patients with hematologic malignancies, or cancers of the blood (including multiple myeloma, leukemia, and lymphoma).
+This procedure may be used in conjunction with chemotherapy alone or in combination with total body irradiation.

 - Your body cannot make the blood cells it needs because your bone marrow or stem cells have failed.

-- Your bone marrow or blood cells have become diseased and need to be replaced.
+- Your bone marrow or blood cells have become diseased and need to be replaced with healthy cells.

-- You have a disease being treated with high doses of chemotherapy and/or radiation treatment, which destroys cancerous and stem cells at the same time.
+- You have a disease that is being treated with high doses of chemotherapy and/or radiation treatment, which destroys both cancerous and healthy cells.

 Types of Bone Marrow Transplants

-Our team offers allogeneic, autologous and haploidentical transplantation.
-The type of transplant you receive is determined by several factors, including your diagnosis, stage of disease, overall health and age.
+Our team offers autologous and allogeneic transplantation, including matched unrelated donor and related haploidentical transplants.
+The type of transplant you receive is determined by several factors, including your diagnosis, the stage of your disease, your overall health, and your age: